headlamp-k8s/headlamp/docs/installation/desktop/win-installation.md

 ### Upgrading

-Until we have an automatic update, to upgrade Headlamp when it's installed directly from its installer, you have to download the new version of the installer and re-install it.
+To upgrade Headlamp when it's installed directly from its installer, you have to download the new version of the installer and re-install it.
+There is no automatic upgrade.

+If you install via Chocolatey or Winget they can manage upgrades for you.